base2Services/cfn-monitor/README.md

 Create a directory name "monitoring" (similar to the "jenkins" directory for ciinabox-jenkins), this directory will contain the "alarms.yml" file and optional "templates.yml" file.

 ### alarms.yml

 This file is used to configure the AWS resources you want to monitor with CloudWatch.
-Resources are referenced by the CloudFormation logical resource ID used to create them.
-Nested stacks are also referenced by their CloudFormation logical resource ID.

 ```YAML
 source_bucket: [Name of S3 bucket where CloudFormation templates will be deployed]